 As the present is being offered to someone as a third party, it is considered disposal at market value.
 In this case, the person making the purchase receives no funds to pay the CGT that may occur.
 The present is considered as a sale at its real market value, which can be discouraging family members, who may want to think twice before gifting stocks.

 CGT needs to be paid on any value, even though there is no consideration to be paid.
 However, it is possible to minimize the capital gain under certain conditions, on shares given to Nil.
 Gift relief is built to avoid this problem.
 It allows the capital gain and any tax liability to be delayed.
 This is done by giving the capital gain to the done.
 To take advantage of this, you need to make the right submission to HMRC.

-For inheritance tax purposes, gifting shares to your child is considered as a lifetime transfer.
+For inheritance tax purposes, gifting shares to your child is considered a lifetime transfer.
 According to the law, if you live for seven more years after you gift the stock to your children, there are no inheritance tax consequences.
-In the event of your death in the seven-year period, a business property relied tax may also be available on the transfer.
+In the event of your death in the seven-year period, a business property relied upon tax may also be available on the transfer.
 This can also reduce some potential exposure to inheritance tax to Nil.

 You will need to evaluate whether or not there would be any increase between the value of the stocks at the time they were bought and their market value when you transfer them to your children.